AdityaNamuduri/katas-tech-power-rangers/README.md

 * Front-End Optimization: Minimize page load times and optimize front-end code for speed.
 * Redundancy: Set up redundant systems to ensure continuous operation in case of hardware or software failures.
 * Monitoring: Implement real-time monitoring and alerting to detect and address issues promptly.
-* Failover Mechanisms: Establish failover mechanisms for critical components to minimize downtime.
+* Fail over Mechanisms: Establish fail over mechanisms for critical components to minimize downtime.
 * High Availability Architecture: Design the system with high availability in mind, minimizing single points of failure.
 * Geographical Distribution: Use geographical redundancy across data centers or regions to enhance availability.
 * Resource Scaling: Dynamically scale resources up or down based on demand, ensuring optimal resource utilization.